-Pest or disease/ Amount of Material product per acre Comments/Reentry interval/Preharvest interval (PHI) Root weevils (adults) Note: See footnote 3, page 15.
-Actara 4 oz Toxic to bees; do not apply if bees are foraging in the area.
+Pest or disease/ Material Amount of Commente/Poentwy interval/Pushewyest interval (DUI) product per acre Comments/Reentry interval/Preharvest interval (PHI) Root weevils (adults) (see t Actara 4 oz Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-3-day PHI.
+3-day PHI .
 Asana XL 9.6 fl oz Restricted use pesticide.
 Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-14-day PHI.
+14-day PHI .
 Brigade WSB 8-16 oz Restricted use pesticide.
 This pest does not appear on the label, but is a legal use and known to be effective.
 Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-1-day PHI.
-Malathion 57EC or 2 pt Root weevil does not appear on the label, but application is legal and Malathion 8 Aquamul 1.5 pt effective.
+1-day PHI .
+Malathion 57EC or Malathion 8 Aquamul 2 pt 1.5 pt Root weevil does not appear on the label, but application is legal and effective.
 Toxic to bees; avoid application when bees are present.
 12-hour reentry.
-1-day PHI.
+1-day PHI .
 Mustang 4.3 oz Restricted use pesticide.
 Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-1-day PHI.
+1-day PHI .
 Neem (Aza-Direct, Neemix) Refer to label for rate, use pattern, and precautions.
-Yellowjackets Heptyl butyrate traps See WSU EB 0643, Yellowjackets and Paper Wasps , for further use directions. pressurized insecticide sprays Numerous products.
+These, and most other brands of azadirachtin (neem), are approved for organic production.
+Yellowjackets Heptyl butyrate traps See Washington State University publication EB 0643, Yellowjackets and Paper Wasps , for further use directions. pressurized insecticide sprays Numerous products.
 Apply as spray to entrance hole of aerial nests.
 Do not contaminate berries.
-Growth regulator to promote i ripening Ethephon (Ethrel) 4-8 pt Use 150-200 gal water/acre.
-2-day reentry.
-Preharvest/Harvest Pest or disease/ Material Amount of Comments/Reentry interval/Preharvest interval (PHI) product per acre Comments/Reentry interval/Frenarvest interval (FH1) Bird prevention Labels for bird repellents include Bird Shield and ReJex-iT.
+Growth regulator to prome ote ripening Ethephon (Ethrel) 4-8 pt Use 150-200 gal water/A. 2-day reentry.
+Preharvest/Harvest Pest or disease/ Material Amount of product per acre Comments/Reentry interval/Preharvest interval (PHI) Bird prevention product per ucre Comments, Recitify Interval, French vest Interval (FFF) Labels for bird repellents include Bird Shield and ReJex-iT.
 Netting is the most effective alternative for control.
 Falconing techniques are very effective if used correctly.
 Reflective tapes also show some effectiveness.
 Other mechanical methods and noise devices are used under a variety of circumstances with varying levels of effectiveness.
-Consult local Extension agent.
+Consult your local Extension agent.
 Botrytis gray mold none Adjust overhead irrigation so foliage and fruit do not remain wet for extended periods of time.
 Alternaria fruit rot none Do not handle or pick fruit when fruit is wet.
 Clean debris from picking buckets and packing lines.
 Cool fruit rapidly after picking.